mikemcbride/dotfiles/README.md

 curl -L http://install.ohmyz.sh | sh
 ```

 You will also need [Homebrew](http://brew.sh) for the `zsh-syntax-highlighting` plugin.
-If you don't have Homebrew:
+If you don't have Homebrew, you need to install this now:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"